cemkata/simpleQuizEngine/readme.md

 - FileSize - Size in bytes of the DB file to generate warning if the file is too big

 This configures the default settings of the quiz page "Gui settings"
+- Hide_GUI_options - hides the GUI setings as progress bar and etc
 - Hide_restart_answer
 - Show_progress_bar
 - Show_progress_as_numbers